jpsdr/MKVToolnix-Windows-7/README.md

 # 3. Reporting bugs

-If you're sure you've found a bug -- e.g. if one of my programs crashes with an obscur error message, or if the resulting file is missing part of the original data, then by all means submit a bug report.
+If you're sure you've found a bug — e.g. if one of my programs crashes with an obscur error message, or if the resulting file is missing part of the original data, then by all means submit a bug report.

 I use [GitHub's issue system](https://github.com/mbunkus/mkvtoolnix/issues) as my bug database.
 You can submit your bug reports there.
-Please be as verbose as possible – e.g. include the command line, if you use Windows or Linux etc.pp.
+Please be as verbose as possible — e.g. include the command line, if you use Windows or Linux etc.pp.

 If at all possible please include sample files as well so that I can reproduce the issue.
-If they are larger than 1M then please upload them somewhere and post a link in the issue.
+If they are larger than 1 MB then please upload them somewhere and post a link in the issue.
 You can also upload them to my FTP server.
 Details on how to connect can be found in the [MKVToolNix FAQ](https://github.com/mbunkus/mkvtoolnix/wiki/FTP-server).